David Ferry (poet)

-Life
+Biography

-Ferry was born in Orange, New Jersey in March 1924, and grew up and attended Columbia High School amid the “wild hills” of suburban Maplewood, New Jersey.
+David Russell Ferry was born in Orange, New Jersey, on March 5, 1924.
+He attended Columbia High School amid the “wild hills” of suburban Maplewood, New Jersey, where he was raised.
 His undergraduate education at Amherst College was interrupted by his service in the United States Army Air Force during World War II.
 He ultimately received his B.A. from Amherst in 1946.
 He went on to earn his Ph.D. from Harvard University, and it was during his graduate studies that he published his first poems in The Kenyon Review.

 From 1952 until his retirement in 1989, Ferry taught at Wellesley College where he was, for many years, the chairman of the English Department.
-He now holds the title Sophie Chantal Hart Professor Emeritus of English at Wellesley.
+He held the title Sophie Chantal Hart Professor Emeritus of English at Wellesley.
 He has also taught writing at Boston University, as well as Suffolk University, as a distinguished scholar.
-Ferry was elected a fellow of the American Academy of Arts and Sciences in 1998, and he is a fellow of the Academy of American Poets.
+Ferry was elected a fellow of the American Academy of Arts and Sciences in 1998, and he was a fellow of the Academy of American Poets.